Expertspost · Practical guides, researched and explained

 Making a noisy apartment quieter on a renter's budget

-I lived above a bar and beside a couple who argued like it was a sport.
-You cannot rebuild walls as a renter, but these reversible fixes genuinely dropped the noise.
-Here is what helped and what was a waste.
+You cannot rebuild walls as a renter, but reversible fixes — mass, soft surfaces, sealed gaps, and masking — genuinely cut the noise that wrecks sleep.
+Here is what works and what is a waste.

 Making a noisy apartment quieter on a renter's budget